In this drug factsheet:

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Alcohol: People taking this medication should not drink alcohol as this can increase the risk of stomach problems with the medication.
+Alcohol: People taking this medication should not drink alcohol, as this can increase the risk of stomach problems with the medication.

 Fertility: Fertility may be decreased in people taking this medication.
 This medication is not recommended for women who are trying to get pregnant.

 Heart attack and stroke: The use of COX-2 NSAIDs, including meloxicam, is associated with an increased risk of heart attack and stroke.
-The risk is increased with higher total daily doses and taking the medication over long periods of time.
+This risk is increased with higher total daily doses and taking the medication over long periods of time.
 If you have a history of heart disease, including heart attack and stroke, discuss with your doctor the benefits and risks of taking this medication.
 Ask your doctor about all available treatment options that may be right for you.

 Informing health professionals: Be sure to tell any health professionals (including your doctor, nurse, pharmacist, and dentist) involved in your care that you are taking this medication, particularly if you are scheduled for heart surgery.